Q-SYS-Communities-for-Developers/reference-files/README.md

   - Double click to add this to your User Components libary
   - Drag this user component into a design and follow the instructions for connecting it to a core status block
   - Getting compute usage information requires verbose mode to be enabled on the core status block

+- **Lua Module Designer File**

+  - Each lua module example is on its own schematic page
+  - Open up the script on each page to see how the modules are imported and utilized
+  - _Please note_ that, in order to use a lua module, it must be added to your design via the Design Resources tab
+  - Two of the modules were written in-house, but the lorem ipsum generator was downloaded from github.
+Lua modules are an excellent way to avoid repeating the wheel by using code that's already been written.

 ## Getting Started